 Investigation and Remediation

-If students or employees believe that they have experienced harassment of any type, or believe that they have witnessed harassment of any type, they should immediately notify Kelly Morris, Chief Student Services Officer, at email@example.com.
+If students or employees believe that they have experienced harassment of any type, or believe that they have witnessed harassment of any type, they should immediately notify Dr. Nichelle Bowes, Dean of Student Affairs, at email@example.com.
 If a claim of harassment involves conduct by the campus dean, the national dean, the vice provost, the executive vice president, the president, or another member of Relay leadership, students or employees should report the concern directly to Relay’s chair of the board or to this person’s designee.

 All reports of harassment will be promptly investigated.
 If an informal, administrative resolution is mutually acceptable to all parties and can resolve the matter, it will be implemented.
 If this is not achieved, then Relay will investigate the matter and, if appropriate, determine the corrective action to be taken.
 Either party to the process may request a review of the corrective action taken if not satisfied with the process, the determination, or the sanction imposed.

 Information about claims of harassment will be kept confidential to the extent consistent with a credible investigation.

 It is important to understand that harassing conduct that may not constitute a violation of this policy may still constitute conduct that is unprofessional or is a violation of Relay’s code of conduct.

 Important Notice to All Students and Employees: Students and employees who have experienced conduct, witnessed conduct, or been told of conduct that may violate this policy have an obligation to report the conduct in accordance with this complaint procedure.
 Students’ or employees’ failure to fulfill this obligation could affect the ability of Relay to investigate a matter fully and could permit inappropriate conduct to continue.
 Also, please note that federal, state, and local discrimination laws and regulations establish specific time frames for initiating a proceeding.